forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-replay-debugger/README.md

 ### Set Up an Apex Replay Debugger Session for a Sandbox or Production Org

-If you’re not using a scratch org, download a debug log from your org before you start debugging.
+If you’re not using a scratch org or an org that you’ve set as your default org for development in VS Code, download a debug log from your org before you start debugging.
 Open that log in VS Code and then start a debugging session.

 1. In VS Code, open the debug log that you want to analyze.
 The log must be generated with a log level of `FINER` or `FINEST` for `VISUALFORCE` and a log level of `FINEST` for `APEX_CODE`.
 1. Run **SFDX: Launch Apex Replay Debugger with Current File**.